 Making joke tellers is as easy as 1, 2, 3!

-- Grab the free printable joke teller here (the file will be emailed to you) and save it to your computer.
+- Grab the free printable joke teller here and save it to your computer.

 - Print the file on matte photo paper for extra bright colors (it is also extra sturdy).